Britannia

 Our revamped design language guided the branding language

-Our initial designs were based on proto-marketing material from the marketing team.
+Our initial designs were based on proto-marketing material from the marketing team, but these didn't feel right.
 However, by the end, our design led the face of marketing.

 Playful, cinematic, with hints of cricket motifs